-CHWs may work with patients to develop a care management plan and use tools to track their progress over time (e.g., food and exercise logs).
-For example, in one rural CHW program, CHWs served as a care transition coach for rural elders who were discharged from home health services.
+CHWs may work with patients to develop a care management plan and use tools such as food and exercise logs to track progress over time.
+In one rural CHW program, CHWs served as care transition coaches for older adults living in rural communities who were discharged from home health services.
 In another rural program, CHWs contacted patients who were recently diagnosed with a chronic disease to answer questions and make appointments.

-In this model, the CHW provides case management to individuals who have chronic conditions and/ or individuals who need help navigating the health system.
-The CHW may encounter questions or situations that require help from trained health professionals.
-Programs may pair CHWs with a medical professional whom they can call with questions.
-CHWs must understand the procedures associated with an emergency (e.g., nearest hospital, who to call, their scope of practice and responsibilities) and have a strong understanding of the healthcare system and resources available in their community.
-CHWs that serve as a care coordinator or care manager often receive disease-specific education and training.
+In this model, the CHW provides case management to individuals who have chronic conditions and those who need additional help navigating the healthcare system.
+The CHW may encounter questions or situations that require help from clinically-trained health professionals.
+To help ensure CHWs have access to a resource to address these issues, programs may pair CHWs with a healthcare professional whom they can call with questions.
+In addition, CHWs must understand the procedures associated with an emergency — for example, knowing the location of the nearest hospital, who to call, their scope of practice and responsibilities — and have a strong understanding of the healthcare system and resources available in their community.
+CHWs who serve as a care coordinator or care manager often receive disease-specific education and training.

 Program Clearinghouse Examples